davidmoten/rxjava-slf4j/README.md

 More examples
 ---------------
 Here's a useful one for me.
 I want to count the total number of items and see the total number of items that pass a criterion.
-Let's count the number of integers divisible by 3 between 0 and n:
+Let's count the number of integers divisible by 3 between 0 and 1000:

 ```java
 Observable